roland-sipos/CustomSamplers/README.md

 Known issues:
 -------------
-In order to enable the Oracle JDBC driver in Maven's pom.xml, please take a look on the following link: http://stackoverflow.com/questions/1074869/find-oracle-jdbc-driver-in-maven-repository
+1. In order to enable the Oracle JDBC driver in Maven's pom.xml, please take a look on the following link: http://stackoverflow.com/questions/1074869/find-oracle-jdbc-driver-in-maven-repository

+2. Like for 1., but a bit different: The Hypertable connectivity driver will be present in the Hypertable directory, after the installation.
+With the basic setup it's located here: /opt/hypertable/*version*/lib/java/hyertable-*version*.jar To add it to you local Maven repository do: mvn install:install-file -Dfile=hypertable-0.9.7.12.jar -DgroupId=org.hypertable -DartifactId=hypertable -Dversion=0.9.7.12 -Dpaaging=jar

 TODO:
 -----
  - RIAK, Cassandra: Make Quorum CRUD operations optional.
  - Base64 Reader in the BinaryFileInfo.
+ - Extend the QueryHandler interface with tearDown() for closing persistent objects.
  - Switchable storage engines where it's available: RIAK, MySQL
  - Add missing DB samplers.
  - Add missing TestPlans for databases.